-- Begin in Adobe Photoshop. - Create a new 12x12 inch document (File > New) at 300 ppi with a white background. - Press the letter D to reset the Color Chips to the default of black and white.
+- Begin in Advanced/Expert Mode of Photoshop Elements. - Create a new 12x12 inch document (File > New > Blank File) at 300 ppi with a white background. - Press the letter D to reset the Color Chips to the default of black and white.

-- Open the Brev-SyndeeRogers.jpg photo (File > Open) from the class download.
+- Open the Brev-SyndeeRogers jpg photo (File > Open) from the class download.

-- Make a duplicate copy (Image > Duplicate).
+- Make a duplicate copy (File > Duplicate).

 - Close the original photo (File > Close).